hansa-lallu/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Work-Experience](#work-Experience) | [Hobbies](#hobbies) | <a href="https://www.linkedin.com/in/hansa-lallu">LinkedIn</a>
 </div>

 After six years as a Physiotherapist, I decided it was time to take on a new challenge and pursue a career in the tech industry.
 The freedom in the ability to solve problems was what drove me to code - there are only so many ways you can prescribe an exercise.

-As a recent graduate from Makers, I am currently looking for a career in London as a **full-stack developer** with an ambitious company that embraces professional development.
+Currently working as a Technical Support Engineer/Trainee Ruby Developer.

-Tech Skills: Ruby on Rails, RSpec, JavaScript, Jasmine, Jest, Enzyme, Node.js, Express.js, jQuery, React, Sinatra,  Capybara, ActiveRecord, MongoDB, PostgreSQL, Travis CI, Circle CI, Semaphore CI, Heroku, AWS, Code Climate, HTML, CSS, Bootstrap, Rollbar, Sidekiq
+Tech Skills: Ruby on Rails, RSpec, JavaScript, Jasmine, Jest, Enzyme, Node.js, React, Sinatra,  Capybara, ActiveRecord, MongoDB, PostgreSQL, Travis CI, Circle CI, Semaphore CI, Heroku, AWS, Code Climate, HTML, CSS, Bootstrap, Rollbar, Sidekiq
 Test Driven Development, Object Orientated Programming, Pair-Programming, Agile, XP Values, Git Workflow, Team Work.

 ## Projects